inyourface34456/bytebeat-rs/README.md

 This will generate a "perfect" redition of bytebeat in perfect quality.
 There is some bugs (samples that I grabbed off of [Dolchan.net](https://dollchan.net) dont really sound as they should, if anyone wants to help, submit a PR and i might get to it).
 Can do all kinds of byte beat.

 ## How to use:
-make a javascrip file with any name that you want. copy in this template:
+make a javascript file with any name that you want. copy in this template:
 ```javascript
 // should return <sample rate in hz>,<number of channels>,<duration in secs>,<kind, only 0, 1, or 2>